 Getting Voice of Customer (VOC) feedback is an essential part of conducting business.
-I’ve seen too many companies develop new products and features without asking customers directly what they want upfront, and then wonder why sales goals are not attained post-launch.The same holds true for online websites, apps, and other customer digital experiences.
-Designing without Voice of Customer input and user testing can lead to customer frustration and dissatisfaction.
-If any part of the customer journey is not simple, easy and intuitive, customers usually leave and even worse, tell others about their bad experiences.
+I’ve seen too many companies develop new products and features without directly asking customers what they want upfront.
+Then they wonder why they don’t attain sales goals post-launch.The same holds true for websites, apps, and other digital customer experiences.
+Designing without VOC input and user testing can lead to customer frustration and dissatisfaction.
+If any part of the customer journey is not simple, easy and intuitive, customers usually leave.
+Even worse, they share their bad experiences with others.

-👎🏻Questionaire is too long (49 total).
-I ended up abandoning after 10 questions.
+Ultimately, I ended up abandoning after 10 questions.

 Other Considerations in DoingCXRight:

-Include questions that are DRIVERS of NPS too, such as Level of Effort (0 very difficult to 10 very easy), Satisfaction (0 very unsatisfied vs 10 very satisfied), Sentiments (0 very angry vs 10 very happy).
-Read more about CX Measurements here.
+Include questions that are DRIVERS of NPS.
+For example, Level of Effort (0 very difficult to 10 very easy); Satisfaction (0 very unsatisfied vs 10 very satisfied); Sentiments (0 very angry vs 10 very happy), are NPS drivers.

-In upcoming articles, I will share my favorite vendors and platforms that excel in collecting, analyzing and prioritizing VOC insights so business teams can take action to create and improve customer satisfaction and brand loyalty.
-I will also inform readers of best practices around “Voice of Employee.”
-VOE + VOC = the path to DoingCXRight.
+With the importance of VOC in mind, I share my favorite vendors and platforms that excel in collecting, analyzing and prioritizing VOC insights in upcoming articles.
+These insights help business teams take action to create and improve customer satisfaction and brand loyalty.
+I’m also talking about best practices around “Voice of Employee.”

-Sign up for our newsletter to continue learning how to increase your skills and transform your organization!
-When you register now, you will get access to our whitepaper on how to go from CX Novice to CX Expert.
+If you are looking to increase your skills and transform your organization, sign up for my newsletter!
+When you register, you access my whitepaper: How to Go from CX Novice to CX Expert.